-In other words, now we need to calculate separately of the amount received from the banking channel and amount received in cash.
+In other words, now we need to calculate separately the amount received from the banking channel and the amount received in cash.

 Mr. A is running a stationery shop and his annual turnover is 1 crore for the assessment year 2016-17.
 He is willing to adopt the benefits of presumptive taxation scheme under Section 44AD.
 As per the Section 44AD, income may be computed on the basis of estimation at the rate of 8% of gross receipts or total turnover of the eligible business for the previous year.

 If Mr. A receives 1 crore from Cash, we will compute income as per following:

 If Mr A receives 80 lakhs out of 1 crore through banking channels i.e. amount received by way of Cheque, Bank draft, NEFT/RTGS, Electronic clearance system and 20 lakhs from Cash, we will compute income as per following:

 = 6% of 80 lakhs + 8% of 20 Lakhs

 = 80,00,000 * 6/100 + 20,00,000 * 8/100